Fenian raids

 The Fenian raids were a series of incursions carried out by the Fenian Brotherhood, an Irish republican organization based in the United States, on military fortifications, customs posts, and other targets in Canada (called British North America until 1867) in 1866, and again from 1870 to 1871.
 A number of separate incursions by the Fenian Brotherhood into Canada were undertaken to bring pressure on the British government to withdraw from Ireland, although none of these raids achieved their aims.

-In Canada, the incursions divided its burgeoning Irish-Canadian population, many of whom were torn between loyalty to their new home and sympathy for the aims of the Fenians.
-Protestant Irish immigrants were generally loyal to the British and fought with the pro-Union Orange Order against the Fenians.

 While authorities in the United States arrested the men and confiscated the arms of the Fenian Brotherhood, there was speculation that some in the U.S. government ignored the preparations undertaken by the Fenians due to anger over British assistance to the Confederacy during the American Civil War.
 (Note: Most notably: British blockade runners carrying arms supplies, the construction of multiple Confederate warships including the commerce raider CSS Alabama, harboring Confederate diplomats, allowing Confederate intelligence agents to operate both within the UK and her overseas colonies, particularly Canada and the Bahamas.)
 The Fenian raids were one of the factors that led to Canadian Confederation, as the provinces united to face the threat of invasions.